 - Credits and tags the interior artist and their rental space, further increasing reach of their post

-2. Soko Glam and how to use long Instagram captions
+2. How to use long Instagram captions: Soko Glam

 In fact, Soko Glam has prided itself on going against the grain with lengthy but informative Instagram captions—so much so that it has caught the attention of Instagram and been used as an example for other businesses.